bombasticSlacks/Aspirant/Game/Conjurer.md

 ### Advanced
 #### Expert Conjuration
 If your character has [Amateur Conjuration](#Amateur%20Conjuration) training, your character can perform [Ritual](Ritual) to:

-Summon an animal companion that obeys, conjure more complex items that will be missed, teleport an exact item to yourself.
+* Summon an animal companion that obeys.
+* Conjure more complex items that will be missed.
+* Teleport an exact item to yourself.

 #### Lead To Gold
 As production work, you can transform matter into gold.
 Perform a fixed difficulty ritual test with a difficulty of your choice, if successful, you receive gold nuggets worth 3 times the difficulty in silver.
 This requires an [Alchemists Tool Set](Example-Gear#Alchemists%20Tool%20Set).